Drop-off and Pick-up

-Please inform your coach when you will be missing lessons as that another skater may fill time you have booked.
+Please inform with the Coaches Direcotr when you will be missing lessons as that another skater may fill time you have booked.
 If you do not notify your coach, you may be charged for the misseed lessons.

 2. FULLER LAKE SKATING CLUB RULES

 Precan Ages 2-5 years old or first time skaters